It’s arguably the #1 skill of successful business leaders.

 Step # 1: Identify your dominant influencing style.
 Using the chart below, determine which style you tend to rely on most.

 Step # 2: Evaluate your influencing style.
 How often does it work for you?
 Are you more successful with certain types of people?
 Why?
+Be honest with yourself!

 Let’s use a personal example to bring this to life.

-At a recent strategic planning meeting I was facilitating, I tried to persuade the leadership team of a medium-sized organization to be more open to taking bolder leaps to grow their business.
+At a recent strategic business planning meeting I was facilitating, I tried to persuade the leadership team of a medium-sized organization to be more open to taking bolder leaps to grow their business.
 This was met with strong resistance.
 “Our current model is working.
 We don’t have enough resources.”